-Can I still claim if I was riding without a bike helmet?
+Can I claim if I was injured cycling without a bike helmet?

-The law does not make it compulsory for cyclists to wear helmets, although the Highway Code rule 59 recommends that cyclists "wear a cycle helmet which conforms to current regulations, is the correct size and securely fastened".
+'wear a cycle helmet which conforms to current regulations, is the correct size and securely fastened'.

-How much protection does a cycling helmet provide?
+How much protection does a cycle helmet provide?

-There have been a number of academic studies that question the safety of cycling helmets.
+There have been a number of academic studies on the safety of cycling helmets.

 Research conducted by Dr Ian Walker, a traffic psychologist from the University of Bath revealed that, bizarrely, drivers gave helmet-wearing cyclists less room when overtaking; forcing them to deal with potholes and drain covers, potentially increasing the likelihood of accident and injury.

-His findings also suggested that helmets although useful in low speed falls or tumbles over the handlebars, may not offer much protection in the event of a collision with a motor vehicle.
+His findings also suggested that helmets, although protective in low speed falls or tumbles over the handlebars, may not offer much protection in the event of a collision with a vehicle.

 Bicycle helmets are made from polystyrene and are designed to protect wearers from falls to the ground at under 12mph.
 Some research even suggests there is a risk of rotational brain injury and neck injuries through helmet air vents catching on the road surface.

-Can you still get compensation if you were not wearing a helmet?
+Can I still claim compensation if I wasn't wearing a helmet?